Hammad7106/FastAPI/README.md

 2- For Database Connection, Go to database.py and add your database url.
 Similarly go to alembic.ini and paster your Database URL

-3- To run the project go to fastapi_project directory by cd fastapi_project then cd fastapi_project
+3- To run the project go to fastapi_project directory by cd fastapi_project then run command poetry run uvicorn fastapi_project.main:app --reload

 4- In main.py there are all the Endpoints for Users and Candidates